-THE former New South Government sought to cap job growth in Sydney's inner suburbs and restrict office precincts in the outer suburbs in the "vain hope" of achieving the construction of new office towers in suburban centres, according to development industry group Urban Taskforce.
+THE former New South Wales Government sought to cap job growth in Sydney's inner suburbs and restrict office precincts in the outer suburbs in the "vain hope" of achieving the construction of new office towers in suburban centres, according to development industry group Urban Taskforce.

 In a report obtained by Urban Taskforce following a freedom of information request, BIS Shrapnel was commissioned by NSW Treasury to forecast the growth of Sydney's office employment.
 The report was handed to the former Labor Government in February this year.

 "The former government was told that the annual growth in office jobs around Sydney's central business district should be nearly double the employment 'capacity target' in their Metropolitan Plan," Urban Taskforce chief executive Aaron Gadiel said.

 Mr Gadiel added that while the Metropolitan Plan for Sydney, released in December last year, says that planning rules for the central business district should only allow it to grow by 3,200 jobs a year, BIS Shrapnel says that economic drivers should see office jobs growing at 5,200 annually.

 "The Metropolitan Plan also restricted Norwest's capacity to an average of 570 jobs a year, when BIS Shrapnel said that office job growth should be 1,100 a year.
 Other locations, like Macquarie Park, Randwick and North Sydney were limited to nearly half the jobs growth projected by BIS Shrapnel for office employment alone."